All Episodes

 This is not complicated stuff here.

-You know, if we're gonna prosecute General Flynn for a perjury trap where where I sent them in something I wouldn't do in the Bush or Obama administrations, and even the FBI agents didn't think it was lying, but they send us send sign this paper that says you did you lied, even though we didn't think you lied, or we're gonna go after your son and your family.
+You know, if we're going to prosecute General Flynn for a perjury trap where I sent them in something I wouldn't do in the Bush or Obama administrations, and even the FBI agents didn't think it was lying, but they signed this paper that says you lied, even though we didn't think you lie, or we're going to go after your son and your family.

 That's right.

-Listen, we're gonna release in the next couple days a new document.
+Listen, we're going to release in the next couple of days a new document.

-It's gonna be the transcript of Carter Page talking to an FBI informant two months before they seek the VICE warrant.
+It's going to be the transcript of Carter Page talking to an FBI informant two months before they seek the FISA warrant.

-The FBI knew from that in interaction with Carter Page that Carter Page was not someone who had changed the Republican platform to help rush him.
+Months before, the FBI knew from that interaction with Carter Page that Carter Page was not someone who had changed the Republican platform to help Rush him.

 He said he wasn't involved in it.